AdesisNetlife/grunt-pug-i18n/README.md

 This plugin requires Grunt `~0.4.0`

-## jade task
+## The "jade" task

 _Run this task with the `grunt jade` command._

 Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide

 This plugin provides a localization mechanism for Jade templates.
-Since localization is done once during the build process, there is no performance hit on the application, as oppose to dynamic localization on the client side
+Since localization is done once during the build process, there is no performance hit on the application, opposed to dynamic translation on the client side

 ### Usage example